V-Sekai/manuals/decisions/20230716-enhancing-avatar-creation-process-01-regular.md

    - Input mime type: Digital drawing/image file (e.g., PNG, SVG)
    - Output mime type: 3D model file (e.g., GLTF)

-Please note that JPEG format has been replaced with GLTF format for 3D model files and SVG is preferred over PNG for image files.
-Lossy formats like JPEG have been avoided to ensure better quality.

 ## Positive Consequences

 - Users will be able to create highly customizable avatars with specific features.